Manx Labour Party: History

 The Manx Labour Party was formed in 1918, making it the first organised political party on the island.
+It's founders were Christopher R. Shimmin, Alfred James Teare, and James Robinson Corrin.
 Its formation was prompted by the high level of indirect taxation as a proportion of the Isle of Man Government's income, the relatively low wages, and the lack of social legislation.
 The founders of the party saw that as being unfair to the poorest in society and wanted to increase the reliance on income taxation instead, and to introduce social legislation such as old age pensions.
 Christopher R. Shimmin, a founder of the MLP, had written in 1915; "In Manxland there is no state insurance, no worker's compensation, no factory laws, and for the aged worker, when poor and feebly tottering to the grave, no old age pension.
-Rightly has the Isle of Man been called "A paradise for the rich but a purgatory for the poor'.
+Rightly has the Isle of Man been called "A paradise for the rich but a purgatory for the poor".

 The Manx Labour Party had its roots in the Chartist movement on the Isle of Man, the union movement, various reforming organisations such as the Manx Reform League, and a culture of debating societies and self-education societies focused around the Island's various churches.
 Like similar parties in neighbouring countries, the MLP's influences were more Methodist than Marxist.

 The election of 1919 which brought Manx Labour MHKs into Tynwald followed increasing pressure for reform from the working and middle classes during WW1.
 The Manx general strike of 1918 was in support of a bread subsidy to be paid for through by income tax, to counter the high food prices caused by wartime shortages, and a widespread lack of household income caused by the collapse of the Island's visiting industry.
 Meanwhile, Tynwald was receiving substantial payments from the UK for hosting WW1 internment camps.
 The strike started on 4 July and forced Governor Raglan to cancel the 1918 Tynwald Day ceremony.
 Raglan eventually backed down over the bread subsidy, and subsequently left the Island on long term sick leave.
 Alf Teare, founder of the Manx branch of the Workers’ Union and one of the leaders of the strike, was described in 1918 as ‘the most powerful man on the Island.’
 It was a remarkable testament to the reversal of fortunes which wartime conditions had produced.